Art and The Unconscious

 Introduction

-This course is designed to demonstrate the inextricable link between art and the unconscious mind.
-Just as we can explore the depths of the unconscious through the dream, we can also explore the projected unconscious in artistic creation.
+This course demonstrates the inextricable link between art and the unconscious mind.
+Just as we can explore the depths of the unconscious through Dreams, we can also explore the projected unconscious in artistic creation.
 Art provides us with a container to view and explore both personal and archetypal symbolism.

-Each week students will be sent a piece of Gerard’s artwork for their personal reflections.
-These will be shared and discussed in week 6 followed by the presentation of the true meaning and analysis for Gerard.
+Each week, students will be sent a piece of Gerard’s artwork for their personal reflections.
+Student reflections and analysis will be shared and discussed collectively in week 6.
+Along with an in-depth presentation of the artwork’s true meaning where Gerard’s personal and collective unconscious is revealed.

 All psychological and artistic terminology will be explained and exemplified throughout the course.